 Cape St. Elias’ fog signal equipment, consisting of duplicate sirens blown with compressed air generated by two eighteen-horsepower engines, had also been on display at the exposition in San Francisco.
 The outlet for the sound, originally a double blast every minute, was a pair of Y-shaped, double-mouthed copper trumpets.
 The unique shape of the trumpets was used to direct the sound around either side of Pinnacle Rock.
 The fog signal was placed in commission on January 30, 1917.

 When completed, Cape St. Elias was considered one of the most important stations on the Alaskan coast as it was a landfall light for vessels bound to Prince William Sound or Cook Inlet from either the Pacific Coast of the United States or from Southeast Alaska.
 A radio beacon was installed at the station in 1927 to further aid navigation.

 Kevin Anderson recorded his feelings on the automation of Cape St. Elias in the station’s logbook.
 “Saint Elias light is now history.
 It was downgraded to a minor aid.
 It seems the best things in life weren’t meant to last.
 This has been the best job I reckon I will ever have the pleasure of doing.
 I just hope these lighthouses are never forgotten.”
-The Cape Saint Elias Lightkeepers Association, organized in 1997 to restore and preserve the buildings on the cape, is working to fulfill Anderson’s wish.
+The Cape Saint Elias Lightkeepers Association, organized to restore and preserve the buildings on the cape, obtained a thirty-year lease from the Coast Guard in 1997 and is working to fulfill Anderson’s wish.